Skip to content

 Parameter Required Type Description

---main required 1 flag Enable cartloader to run all five steps
+--main required 1 flag Enable CartLoader to run all five steps

 --in-transcript required string Path to input transcript-level SGE file